 - Work: Work in context of WBS is the product or deliverable as a result of an activity and not the activity in itself.

 Work breakdown structure is also used as an input to determine project risk, resources, schedule and costs.
 If a WBS is created using the 100% rule it provides a confidence that all work and project management process deliverable have been accounted for.
 WBS establishes a framework for future communication of the project status.

-In MS Project when you indent a task it becomes a sub-task and the task above it becomes a summary task.
+In Microsoft Project when you indent a task it becomes a sub-task and the task above it becomes a summary task.
 A summary task displays combined information of all the sub-tasks associated with it.
 The best use of summary task is for grouping of project activities either for ease of sequencing or understanding the various phases of the project.
 Summary task can best be used to represent project phases like engineering, procurement, construction and commissioning.
 In MS Project summary task can be filtered to generate an abridged project progress report.

-Summary task as the name signifies are project activities used for structuring the project schedule.
-Summary tasks are not assigned any predecessor and successor and are also not assigned any duration or resources.
-MS Project automatically calculates the duration, start, finish dates and the cost associated with the summary task based on the information of the associated sub task.
+As the name signifies summary tasks are project activities used for structuring a project schedule.
+MS project summary tasks are not assigned any predecessor and successor and are also not assigned any duration or resources.
+MS Project automatically calculates the duration, start, finish dates and the cost associated with the summary task is based on the information contained in associated sub task.

 The best way to avoid confusion between the two is to remember WBS as “deliverable” breakdown structure.
 Summary task do not communicate attributes associated with WBS and hence should not be confused with work breakdown structure.

 Hope this post clarifies the differences between Microsoft project summary task and work breakdown structure (WBS).